systemdemo/workshop/workshop/JOURNAL_101/README.md

 ## Log Config

 Like most systemd daemons, systemd-journald has a set of properties are are specific to the daemon itself, as well as properties that can be found in unit configurations.
 The daemon specific properties are set in `/etc/systemd/journald.conf` and its corresponding override files.
-You can learn more about them in the man 5 page `journald.conf`.
+You can learn more about them in the [journald.conf](https://www.freedesktop.org/software/systemd/man/journald.conf.html) man page.

 Let's look at some commonly used properties, along with their defaults, that are specific to the systemd-journald daemon: